The SERPmetrics API

 The API responds to a given request with a specific HTTP response code and/or JSON encoded data in the body.
-A standard successful GET request will receive an HTTP 200 - OK response code, while a successful POST will receive a HTTP 201 - Created response.
+A standard successful request will receive either an HTTP 200 - OK or an HTTP 201 - Created response code, depending on the request type.
 Anything else depicts some kind of error has occured:

 401 - Authentication FailedReturned when your authentication signature is invalid - normally due to an out of band timestamp